-- Turn Off the water heater breaker switch.

-NOTE: Tag or Mark the water heater breaker switch to prevent it from being turned On while the water heater tank is empty.

-- 2. Turn On the freshwater pump switch.
+- 1. Turn On the freshwater pump switch.

-- 3. Open all of the faucets and showers and let the freshwater system drain completely.
+- 2. Open all of the faucets and showers and let the freshwater system drain completely.

-- 4. Turn Off the freshwater pump switch.
+- 3. Turn Off the freshwater pump switch.

 All of the remaining water must be removed from the water lines.
 There are two ways to remove the remaining water from the lines: